hyosung11/Launch-School/Courses/journal.md

 ## 20210922 수요일

 06:53 We had a good study session today with Alex and Laurent.
 I organized the meeting using google meet and coderpad.

+09:30 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Algorithm Writing Clinic
+   * [x] 2.
+JS109 > Lesson 1 > Assignment 3.
+Part 1: Study Guide for Test
+   * [x] 3.
+SPOT Study Session
+   * [x] 4.
+Listened to the Huberman Lab Podcast Episode 35 | Dr. Robert Sapolsky: Science of Stress, Testosterone & Free Will

+2. What will you do today?
+   * [x] 1.
+Study Session with Alex and Laurent
+   * [ ] 2.
+JS109 > Lesson 1 > Assignment 3.
+Part 1: Dissect Study Guide for Test
+   * [ ] 3.
+Read *The Programmer's Brain* | Chapter 5: Reaching a deeper understanding of code
+   * [ ] 4.
+Listen to the Huberman Lab Podcast Episode 36 | Healthy Eating & Eating Disorders - Anorexia, Bulimia, Binging

+3. Are there any blockers or impediments preventing you from doing your work?
+   * I feel listless this morning.